dsoto/ensp-202-notes/estimations.md

 You also usually can not estimate your quantity directly, but must instead break down your estimate into other smaller estimation problems that can be tackled individually.
+We will start with simple estimations and then move on to estimations that require more planning.

 Estimates have two frequent purposes.
 One is to provide evidence for a claim.
 Another is to gain insight into an unfamiliar situation.